 Check the following settings:

-Make sure share settings for the content you want to share are turned on.
+Make sure Share Settings for the content you want to share are turned on.
+See "Share setting"

-Make sure share setting with the device you want to share is turned on.
+Make sure Share Setting with the device you want to share is turned on.
+See "Choose a device to share"

-If you can not share even if there is no mistake in the settings, restart this application and reconnect with each other devices.
+If you can not share even if there is no mistake in the settings, restart the Application and reconnect each device.

-Can't play content
+Can’t play content